 - Berlin city tour

-- Visit to the “Topography of Terror” museum
+- Visit to the outdoor museum “Topography of Terror”

 - Visits to the UNESCO World Heritage site of Museum Island in Berlin

-- Walking tours on different topics like Queer Berlin and Black History in Berlin
+- Walking tours with various themes: Queer Berlin or Black History Berlin

 Students also receive a Museum Pass which grants entrance to the collections of the State Museums Berlin.